Monster (Gröna Lund): Construction

 Construction began on November 18, 2018, under the working title Blue Harvest.
-Over the course of the next two years, about a third of the park's buildings were demolished and redesigned as the park dug deep into the ground for the station area.
-The Radiobilen bumper cars were removed after the 2018 season to accommodate the attraction, and promptly relocated to Furuvik.
-In addition, the park's Biergarten was demolished, and later returned in the form of a new two-story building.
+Over the course of the next two years, a third of the park's buildings were demolished and redesigned as the park dug deep into the ground for the station area.
+The bumper cars were removed after the 2018 season to accommodate the attraction, and relocated to the Furuvik Zoo.
+In addition, the park's beer garden was demolished to be reopened later in a different building.

 To mask construction during the 2019 season, Gröna Lund created a temporary retro-themed area, stylizing the surroundings to mimic a 1950s traveling carnival.
-Management erected tents and set up a variety of Carnival games and food stands.
-In addition, the temporary Snake thrill ride – a Funtime Chaos Pendle – was built on top of the station pit for the 2019 season.
-Despite its limited availability at the park, Snake was a commercial success, and was relocated to Skara Sommarland following its run at Gröna Lund.
+Management erected tents and set up a variety of carnival games and food stands.
+In addition, a temporary ride called Snake operated on top of the station pit for the 2019 season.
+Snake was relocated to Skara Sommarland following its run at Gröna Lund.

 The first pieces of track were installed in late 2019, making up the brake run and station area.
-Despite the COVID-19 pandemic forcing the park's closure throughout 2020, Gröna Lund kept their 2021 opening timeline and continued construction on Blue Harvest.
-The lift hill was topped off on October 12, 2020, and the ride's first inversion – a zero-g roll – was installed in early November.
+Despite the COVID-19 pandemic forcing the park's closure throughout 2020, Gröna Lund kept their 2021 opening timeline and continued construction on the ride.
+The lift hill was topped off on October 12, 2020, and the ride's first inversion, a zero-g roll, was installed in early November.
 The final track piece was placed on February 9, 2021.

 Marketing and debut

 On August 1, 2020, the name of the roller coaster was revealed to be Monster, and that its surrounding area would be themed loosely to the 1950s Meatpacking District in Manhattan.
-An animated onride POV was released in November 2020.
+An animated on-ride POV was released online in November 2020.

 Monster was originally slated to open alongside Gröna Lund on April 24, 2021.
 However, COVID-19 restrictions forced Gröna Lund to postpone their reopening date multiple times, until they eventually settled on a June 2 reopening when the government cleared them to do so.
-Monster was expected to open alongside the park on June 2, 2021.
-In late May, the park released a Stranger Things-style advertisement to promote the ride's opening, which subsequently gained a positive reception online.
-Monster officially debuted to the public with the parks season premiere on June 2, 2021.
+In late May, the park released a Stranger Things-esque advertisement to promote the ride's opening, which was positively received online.
+Monster officially debuted to the public on June 2, 2021.